cpehle/topoi/README.md

 # topoi

-Topoi is a category oriented programming language.
+Topoi is a category theory inspired programming language.